jkbredsquiggles/whitelabeldocumentation/Cognito.md

 Click Launch Hosted UI to be sent to the login page

-To use custom domain - will do this later
+To use custom domain - will do this later, not sure if this is required when the hosted UI is not used

 - Go to App integration.Domain nam
   - Select Use your domain - will need  a certificate from AWS and need to update domain alias